 My short story for the mythical world contest.
 I'm proud to say that it was one of the winners.

 I love the amount of color that is in this world!
 A longer, ending maybe?
 To me, if the dragons have been helping me find a portal home, then I would have a more heartfelt ending.
 Other than that, amazing imagery!
 Love it!

 over 2 years ago Micheal said:

 This was a really great read but I think you could do the ending a longer.

 over 2 years ago Callum Charlton said:

 This is not bad at all!
 I am usually really skeptical about reading anything that dares leap into the realm of fantasy and mythology but I was genuinely intrigued through this, can see how it won for sure.

 I do however believe that the flow is somewhat awkward?
 Try reading it aloud to yourself and you should see what I mean.
 The start also seems a little clunky with the 'rust coloured grass' which is a beautiful simile, however would read better if presented as a metaphor instead?
 'The rusting grass' or 'short blades of rust erupting from the ground'?

-over 2 years ago W.J.
+almost 3 years ago W.J.
 Hastings said:

 This was a nice piece to read and I liked spending a few minutes in this world of the dragons!
 I think if you could sacrifice a few words somewhere and squeeze some in on how the lead character felt on finally finding the portal and leaving the dragons behind the end could be stronger.
 Well done - W.J.